Operation Olive Branch: Initial TFSA-Turkish advances

 On 28 January, pro-Turkish forces achieved their first major victory by capturing the strategic Barsaya mountain after several previous attacks on the mountain since 22 January failed due to Kurdish resistance.
 According to Kurdish reports, Kurdish fighters once again pushed back the Turkish-led forces from the mountain the following day, although Turkey disputed this, with Turkish commander Lt.
 Gen. İsmail Metin Temel, who was leading the operation, reportedly visiting Barsaya.

 At the start of February, some rebel factions fighting on behalf of the Turkish army reportedly withdrew from Afrin in order to fight the Syrian army.

+On 3 February, a Turkish Leopard 2 tank was destroyed by a YPJ Anti-tank guided missile (ATGM) team northeast of Afrin city.
+Five Turkish soldiers reportedly died in the attack.

 On 6 February, a convoy from the eastern parts of SDF-controlled Northern Syria carrying YPG as well as Yazidi YBŞ and YJÊ fighters passed through government-held territory and arrived in the city of Afrin after an agreement for the transfer was approved by Damascus.
 Their number was unclear, but estimates ranged from 500 to 5,000.
 There had been reports that the agreement, as well as a recent halt in Turkish airstrikes on the Afrin region, was approved after the Turkish troop deployment in the Aleppo province and the downing of a Russian Su-25 by rebels in the Idlib province, located close to Turkish troops on 3 February.
 A commander among the pro-Syrian government forces also said that the army had deployed air defenses and anti-aircraft missiles to the front lines near Turkish positions, covering the airspace of northern Syria including Afrin.
 According to Turkish sources, Russia temporarily closed Syrian airspace to Turkey to establish an electronic defence mechanism against the shoulder-launched missiles since the night of 4 February.
 According to the report, Turkish armed drones can still operate in Afrin.

 On 9 February, the Syrian airspace was reopened for Turkish jets.
 On 10 February, a Turkish T129 ATAK attack helicopter crashed with both crew members being killed.
 According to Turkish President Erdoğan, the SDF, and SOHR, the helicopter was shot down.
 The Turkish Prime Minister also confirmed that a helicopter had been downed, while the Turkish military did not give a cause for the crash but stated an investigation was being conducted.
 The SDF on 17 February claimed a cross-border attack on Turkish forces and its allies in Kırıkhan.
 Turkish media had reported two Turkish soldiers and five Syrian rebels being wounded when a police station was hit by mortar fire in Kırıkhan.